-Mitsubishi Chemical is a global market leader

-known for its superior product quality and perfor-

-mance.
-The entire process of corporate activity is

-It serves as a guideline and combines ecological,

-of safety, health and a better quality of life.

-market and set new standards.

-EN 13501-1.

-ALPOLICTM - a brand of Mitsubishi Chemical

-economic and social sustainability with the pursuit

-Group - has been producing high-quality aluminium

-composite panels (ACM) for the complete range of

-building architecture in new and existing buildings

-for more than 50 years.
-With numerous innovations,

-we have significantly influenced the trends in the
+ALPOLICTM - a brand of Mitsubishi Chemical Group - has been producing high-quality aluminium composite panels (ACM) for the complete range of building architecture in new and existing buildings for more than 50 years.
+With numerous innovations, we have significantly influenced the trends in the market and set new standards.

-In 2010, we made a decisive step with the market launch of ALPOLICTM A2 by introducing a noncombustible composite material with the classification A2-s1, d0.
-We then continued to develop it further and launched ALPOLICTM NC/A1 in 2021, we are the world market leader in our industry and have state-of-the-art manufacturing facilities in Japan, the USA, and also in Germany.
-In our plant in Wiesbaden (production capacity 1.5 million m), our aluminium composite panels are qualitymanufactured under the strictest safety and
+In 2010, we made a decisive step with the market launch of ALPOLIC[TM] A2 by introducing a non-combustible composite material with the classification A2-s1, d0.
+We then continued to develop it further and launched ALPOLIC[TM] NC/A1 in 2021, the first composite panel with the highest possible fire protection classification A1 in accordance with EN 13501-1.

-World market leader for aluminium composite
+World market leader for aluminium composite panels